jormondroyd27/weather_app/README.md

 # weather_app
-A Web Application made with the Flask web framework.
+A Web Application made with Python, the Flask web framework, HTML, and CSS.

 To get started, first create a virtual environment by using the following command: